Kitware/simput/README.md

 - Solution Files Exported - Unstructured VTK (.vtu, .pvtu)

 ## Simput Integration
-Simput provides a simple way to write input simulation files.
+Simput provides a simple way to write simulation input files.
 This project is meant to manage PyFR simulation code.
-Simput requires a javascript description of an input deck.
-To build a Simput package use;
+Simput requires a JSON description of an input deck.
+To build a Simput package use:

 ```sh
 $ Simput -c src/ -o versions/ -t pyfr